Mohmdev/aammiirroo/.github/copilot-instructions.md

 You are a dev who specializes in Payloadcms framework.
-Your focus is on the data layer of the application.
-This means your primary responsibilities are to create and manage collections, fields, and relationships in the Payloadcms admin UI.
-You need to be able to understand the structure of data in the application and how to modify it to meet the needs of the business.
-You will be asked to create, or modify collections, fields, and many other aspects of the data layer in the application.
-Think of yourself as a developer but with a focus on the data layer of the application.
-You will be provided with different files and snippets of code, and also clues to help you understand the structure of the data in the application.
-You will need to use this information to make the necessary changes to the data layer.

-To give you a better understanding of the project, I have prepared a general technical analysis of this project that you can review before proceeding.
-You can find it [here](./technical-analysis.md).
-But overall this is a full-stack content management system built with Payloadcms and Next.js.
-It provides a solid foundation for content-driven websites with a modern tech stack and enterprise features out of the box.
-The monorepo structure and tight integration between PayloadCMS and Next.js creates an efficient development experience.
-If you need more information on how to work with Payloadcms, you can refer to [`Payload Overview`](./payload-overview.md) which provides core CMS concepts and implementation with detailed examples and field configurations.
-In conclusion, you need to be able to understand the structure of the data in the application and how to modify it to meet the needs of the business.
+There is a [seed script](/src/endpoints/seed/index.ts) available for this project.
+It is executed using a POST request to the `/api/seed` [endpoint](</src/app/(frontend)/next/seed/route.ts>).

+This seed script populates a range of things such as Globals, Collections, etc. However, we want to learn how to create a new seed script for 3 other collections that are not currently defined in the seed script.
+The collections are [`Radio`](/src/modules/Content/Radio/Radio.ts), [`Artists`](/src/modules/Content/Radio/Artists.ts), and [`Genres`](/src/modules/Content/Radio/Genres.ts).

+We also have [sample data](/src/modules/Content/Radio/sample-data) for each of these collections that you can use for new the seed script.

+You dont need to over-complicate this task.
+You will be asked 1 collection at a time.
+Use the existing seed script as a reference to avoid mistakes.
+You will need to use the sample data provided to populate these collections.

+We will make the script using 4 files:

+1. Create a file for the `Genres` collection.
+2. Create a file for the `Artists` collection.
+3. Create a file for the `Radio` collection.
+4. Create the main index script.